 Using a multi-pronged approach towards fair pay

 Thankfully, many organizations have woken up to the need to address unfair pay gaps and move towards pay equity.

-I joined Schneider Electric in 2011, and I’ve been extremely proud of the progress we’ve made since we started working on this topic in earnest about seven years ago.
+I joined Schneider Electric in 2011, and I’m extremely proud of the progress we’ve made since we started working on this topic in earnest about nine years ago.

-We’ve taken a multi-pronged, holistic approach to creating a sustainable culture of fair pay which means we take fair pay into consideration not only during hiring but also when promoting, during pay review, and more.
-And we’ve adopted a global framework, covering the nearly 130,000 employees we have across more than 100 countries and territories, to ensure consistency, fairness, and greater transparency.
+To achieve that, we’ve taken a multi-pronged, holistic approach to creating a sustainable culture of fair pay for all which means we take fair pay into consideration not only during hiring but also when promoting or when conducting pay review.
+This global pay equity framework has been successfully adopted across all countries of operation, covering all our employees.

 In concrete terms, this means:

-- We hire at competitive and fair levels based on role and experience, regardless of gender.
+- We commit to hiring at equitable levels based on role and experience, regardless of gender.

-Learn more about what we have done and will continue to work on in our Fair Pay Decisions White Paper and HeForShe Proven Solutions.
+Learn more about what we have done and will continue to work on in WEF’s Global Parity Alliance DEI Lighthouse report (page 31).

 Are you interested in career at Schneider Electric?
 Check out our website for more information and for available positions to take your career journey to the next level. www.se.com/careers

 Karine Armand-Fedida, SVP Total Rewards & Performance, Schneider Electric